tony-oliver/mdview/README.md

 Also note that some package names will end `-dev` (instead of `-devel`) when using certain non-`dnf` package managers (*e.g.* `apt`).

-These are the versions of external components that I currently build against:
+These are the versions of external components that `mdview` is currently built against:

 | Component 		| Description 					| Version 	|
 | ----------------: | :---------------------------- | :-------: |